IN KOH SAMUI

-Koh Samui is the second largest island in Thailand after Phuket.
-Is common for holiday makers to take a pick between both.
-On a Phuket vs Koh Samui contest, is hard to pick a winner.
+Koh Samui is the second-largest island in Thailand after Phuket.
+It is common for holidaymakers to take a pick between the two.
+In a Phuket vs Koh Samui contest, it is hard to pick a winner.
 Both are great choices.
-At the end, it comes to weather and atmosphere differences.
+In the end, it comes to weather and atmosphere differences.
 Have a look at tips related to weather in Koh Samui to see the best time to visit and how it compares with weather in Phuket.

 Koh Samui has 4 or 5 long beaches and then many medium and small ones where you may find yourself on your own!

 Beaches in Koh Samui offer something for everyone.
 If you’re looking to relax, there are plenty of quiet spots to lounge on the sand or enjoy a coconut oil massage.
 Or, if you want to be more active, you can go snorkeling or paddleboarding.
 There are also plenty of bars and restaurants if you want to socialize.
 This variety is what makes Koh Samui’s beaches so special.